 This section helps employers consider how to address substance use through their policies and procedures.
 In Canada, lost productivity costs (e.g., from disability, absenteeism, etc.) due to opioid use was \$4.25 billion in 2017.
 Lost productivity due to all substances was \$20 billion (Canadian Substance Use Costs and Harms Scientific Working Group, 2020).

 Resource Description It's Our Business: Addressing Addiction & Mental Health in the Workplace Resource Manual Prevention and health promotion manual for workplace consultation.
 (1) Problematic Substance Use that Impacts the Workplace Guide and toolkit to develop a workplace substance use policy.
 (4) Management of Impairment in the Workplace (CSA Z1008:21) A standard that provides guidance on managing impairment and substance use in the workplace in line with health and safety principles.
 (9) Implementation Guideline for CSA Z1008, Management of Impairment in the Workplace, with a Focus on Impairment Due to Substance Use (CSA Z1008.1:21) A guide to implementing the Management of impairment in the workplace standard (above).
 (9) Management of Impairment in the Workplace - Online Training (CSA Z1008:21) An online training course designed to assist people in implementing the Management of impairment in the workplace standard (above).
 (9) Impaired at Work: A Guide to Accommodating Substance Dependence A guide to accommodating substance dependence in the workplace.
 (13) Canadian Human Rights Commission's Policy on Alcohol and Drug Testing This policy focuses on the proper and improper use of employment-related drug and alcohol testing.
 (13) Workplace Impairment Questions and Answers Provides information on impairment in the workplace for employers and employees.
 (18) Psychological Health and Safety in the Workplace (National Standard of Canada) This national standard is a set of voluntary guidelines, tools and resources intended to guide organizations in promoting mental health and preventing psychological harm at work.
-(23)
+(23) Impairment and Cannabis in the Workplace Provides an understanding of the employer's role in addressing impairment in the workplace, using cannabis as an example.
+(11)

 This section explains how workplace peer-support programs work and how they can benefit your workplace.
 Peer support can be an effective prevention strategy to help individuals gain control of symptoms and improve quality of life (Sunderland, Mishkin, Peer Leadership Group, & Mental Health Commission of Canada, 2013).

 Resource Description Workplace Peer Support How to develop and set up a peer support program.
 (1) Peer Support Canada Provides peer support information and certification for peer support workers.
-(27) Does Someone I Work with Have a Problem?
+(28) Does Someone I Work with Have a Problem?
 Resource on how employees can support a co-worker if they may be having problems with alcohol, other drugs or gambling.
 (1) Guidelines for the Practice and Training of Peer Support Guidelines developed in collaboration with peer support workers with a focus on the role of a peer support worker in fostering hope, empowerment, and recovery.
-(23)
+(23) Holding Hope Canada Free peer-led support groups across Canada for families with loved ones living with substance use disorder to provide mutual support and healing through sharing in a safe place.
+(25) Healing Hearts Free peer-led bereavement support groups across Canada specifically for those grieving the loss of a loved one due to overdose or substance use-related harms.
+(25)